 Banana Slugs – UC Santa Cruz (California)

 Bright yellow, slimy and sans the shell, this mollusk commonly found on the forest floor near redwood trees started with an unofficial love from the students.
 When the school first adopted athletics in 1980, school leaders chose the sea lion as an official name, even painting that logo on the center of the basketball floor.
 The students never agreed and by 1986 a student vote moved Banana Slug—one of two non-insect invertebrate college mascots—into the official capacity, allowing the Sammy the Slug mascot logo to appear in official capacity, both within a school seal happily reading and learning or standing on its own pleased it has no known predators.
+The Banana Slug today is revered, bringing visibility to weird college sports logos across the country.

 Geoduck – Evergreen State College (Washington)